ABOUT:

 OUR TEAM

-Dr. Baker is a multi-disciplinary ecologist who studies how humans impact the ecology and evolution of the oceans.
+Prof. Baker is a multi-disciplinary ecologist who studies how humans impact the ecology and evolution of the oceans.
 His focus is mainly on the declining coral reef ecosystems, combining tools in geochemistry, stable isotope ecology, ecophysiology, and molecular biology to answer questions relating to coral symbiosis and interactions with anthropogenic stressors.
-He is interested in the on-going work against the illegal trading of marine species such as protected coral species.
+He is interested in the on-going work against the illegal trading of marine species such as protected coral, shark fin, and sea cucumber species.

-Associate Professor Amanda Whitfort of HKU’s Law Faculty specializes in wildlife crime.
+Prof. Amanda Whitfort of HKU’s Law Faculty specialises in wildlife crime.
 Her research is used to support criminal prosecutions in Hong Kong for wildlife trafficking and animal cruelty.
 Together with members of the Centre for Conservation Forensics and the Kadoorie Farm and Botanic Garden, she has developed over 50 victim impact statements for those endangered species most commonly smuggled into and through the Territory.
 She has been a member of the Hong Kong Bar since 2006.

 She is part of the HKU Conservation Forensics Laboratory research team, a National Geographic Explorer, and a member of the Hong Kong Wildlife Trade Working Group.
 Previously she's worked on counter-wildlife trade projects with a number of NGOs, including Freeland, WildAid, TRAFFIC, and Humane Society International on topics ranging from traditional Chinese medicine to exotic pet trade.
 She's the founder of the community group Hong Kong for Pangolins and in her journalistic capacity she covers emerging wildlife, environment and conservation issues, and has contributed to TIME Asia, National Geographic China, and more.
 She tweets @AA_Andersson and instagrams @astrid_alex_andersson